Malnati/brain-text/t5x.md

 ## Overview

-This repository contains a Dockerfile for setting up an environment to train a LongT5 model on brainwave data stored in JSON files.
+This page contains a Dockerfile for setting up an environment to train a LongT5 model on brainwave data stored in JSON files.
 The LongT5 model architecture was chosen for its effectiveness in handling long sequences, which is crucial for brainwave data.

 ## Motivation